 Salt is most often linked to high blood pressure, but did you know that all that sodium can cause fluid retention and lead to puffiness under the eyes?
 If you use salt, use pure Himalayan sea salt, but only a little bit.
 Avoid high salty foods, like pizza and some soups.
 Opt for fresh vegetables, in particular celery, which can help curb your desire for salt!

 Exercise is a natural way to reduce the signs of aging and can promote a youthful glow to the skin, but the area around your eyes will benefit from special facial exercises.
 Licensed aesthetician and author of The Yoga Facelift, Marie-Veronique Nadeau explains that yoga for the face involves slow exercises of the facial muscles to help tone and tighten them.
 (1) Using light pressure from your fingers as resistance, the exercises involve various facial expressions and pressure.

 Let’s not forget “regular” yoga and how it can benefit you as well.
 The inverted poses, such as shoulder stands and back bends, can help increase circulation to the face, which carries away excess fluid and helps relieve swelling.

 4. What Is Your Sleep Position?

-Sleeping on your back can prevent gravity from causing fluid build-up around the eyes.
-Consider adding an extra pillow under your head as well, but make sure it is a pillow that is effective for good sleep — for if you can’t sleep, that can add to the dark circles under the eyes problem.
+Sleeping on your back can prevent gravity from causing fluid buildup around the eyes.
+Consider adding an extra pillow under your head as well, but make sure it is a pillow that is effective for good sleep — for if you can’t sleep, that can add to the problem of dark circles under the eyes.